noisyboiler/wampy/README.rst

 publically availabile over the Router.

 You can launch a client to call this entrypoint in this shell or in a new one – it really doesn't matter.
-You would need to explicitly pass ``host`` and ``port`` if not relying on the default values, and you can also optionally give your ``Peer`` a name, which may help in your shell or your ELK stack.
+You would need to explicitly pass ``host`` and ``port`` when not relying on the default values and you can also optionally give your ``Peer`` a name, which may help in your shell, app or your ELK stack.

 ::

     In [9]: client = Peer(name="Binary Number Caller", host="localhost", port="8080")

+    In [10]: client.start()  # note that you can context-manage clients and avoid this step!

 All clients know about the entrypoints made available by the ``DateService`` and with one you can call these over a RPC.

 ::

-    In [10]: client.start()  # note that you can context-manage clients and avoid this step!

     In [11]: client.rpc.get_binary_number(100)
     Out [11]: u'0b1100100'